rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 possible issues and their impacts is third.
 Pragmatists are on the first axis, theorists on the second.
 We need the name for the third group, lets call them _perfectionists_.
 I came to FP on a correctness wagon, theory and improved coding efficiency are for me an added bonus.
 The question is how the _perfectionists_ fit into this picture.

 Implicit contexts in communication between programmers.
 There appears to be much more to explore here.
 Consider programming internet discussion forums (IMO, a Manhattan of communication skills, if you can make it there you will do really good in your project team).
-One can observe all kinds of context bias issues (e.g. some redditers do not consider reading to be a prerequisite for responding) or lack of context clarity (e.g. heavily downvoted posts with no comments).
+One can observe all kinds of context related bias issues (e.g. some redditers do not consider reading to be a prerequisite for responding) or lack of context clarity (e.g. heavily downvoted posts with no comments).
-Teams tend to create their own localized contexts (unique vocabulary, proprietary technical solutions) which is often not ideal especially on the technical front.
-Context clarity is to communication what referential transparency is to programming.
-Context is to communication what causation is to empirical science.
+Moving away form discussion groups, teams tend to create their own localized contexts (unique vocabulary, proprietary technical solutions) which is often not ideal.
+IMO, context clarity is to communication what referential transparency is to programming.
+IMO, context is to communication what causation is to empirical science.

 I am sure there is are many more interesting angles to explore here.